 People will often get a spike in their blog traffic because they get something to the top of Digg, Sphinn, Reddit and other similar social sites.
 We haven’t done that, yet.
 What we did do is this:

 Create useful content

-First thing we did was focus on creating content that would be a resource for all of our viewers.
+The first thing we did was focus on creating content that would be a resource for all of our viewers.
 Small business owners and entrepreneurs come to our site to find the right business loans.
 Ninety-percent of everything that goes on our blog is to help those business owners be successful—whether it’s about getting funding or marketing a new product.

 This has been the key.
-With a focus on providing relevant news, tips and resources, everything else came into place.
+With a focus on providing relevant news, tips, and resources, everything else came into place.

 Post four to five times per week

 This is where the work comes in.
 It can be challenging if you’re just starting a blog to get four to five quality blog posts every week—especially if there’s just one person responsible for all the content.